FTarfasse/quick-perf-wiki/QuickPerf.md

 # Run QuickPerf
 ## [JUnit 4](https://github.com/quick-perf/doc/wiki/JUnit-4)
 ## [JUnit 4 & Spring](https://github.com/quick-perf/doc/wiki/JUnit-4--&-Spring)
+## Have clickable links in your IDE
+Sometimes, QuickPerf gives web or file ressources in console.
+It is useful to have a plugin in your IDE allowing to open these links by a simple click.
+In IntelliJ, you can for example use [Awesome console](https://plugins.jetbrains.com/plugin/7677-awesome-console).
 # Use QuickPerf annotations
 ## Annotation scopes
 An annotation can have three scopes: